A fox jumped out one winter’s night,

 (Excerpt from “The Fox's Foray”, Anonymous)

-Early morning and my dog and I were walking down the road.
-It was early enough that the sun hadn’t risen and the freshly fallen snow hadn’t been disturbed by the commuter traffic.
+Early one morning I was walking down the road with my dog.
+It was early enough that the sun had barely risen and the freshly fallen snow hadn’t been disturbed by the cars.
 As we meandered along, I noticed regularly spaced tracks along the edge of the road.
-These tracks were small, oval-type prints with noticeable claws and distinct division between toes and paw pad.
+These tracks were small, oval-type prints with noticeable claws and distinct divisions between toes and paw pads.
 They looked very similar to my dog’s prints but smaller.
-These tracks indicated the presence of a fox.

 Where I live in Vermont we have both red and gray foxes.
 The gray fox is a native species, and the red fox was introduced to the area by European settlers.
 The gray fox is smaller than the red fox and has the ability to climb trees and retract its claws.
 The red fox paw is usually larger and has more fur on the pad that can sometimes obscure parts of the print.(1,2) Both animals often travel with a direct register gait.
 What this means is that their rear foot lands squarely on top of where the front foot had just stepped.(3) All these basic clues support my general identification that what I noticed this morning was a fox track.

 If you happen to be lucky enough to have an encounter with one of these animals, you may be inspired to write a poem about it.
-Take Alice Oswald’s (b.1966) poem “Fox” which was part of her 2016 book Falling Awake.
-In this poem, she captures her encounter with a fox outside her house.
+Alice Oswald (b.1966) did just that in her poem “Fox” which was part of her 2016 book Falling Awake.

 “Fox” by Alice Oswald